Quilts for Little Angels

 The goal of Quilts for Little Angels is to provide the infants and toddlers in those child care facilities with some handcrafted love to comfort them.

 The children in these facilities are usually experiencing some form of trauma.
 There is type of comfort that you feel being snuggled in a quilt that you do not feel while in a blanket.
 By giving comfort to the children to help reduce trauma, I am helping parents with their parenting.
-As a Public Defender for nearly 17 years, I know that this need exists.
+As a Public Defender for more than 17 years, I know that this need exists.
 I am thankful for the opportunity to be a blessing.